thijmenadam0/sem-web-final-project/README.md

-    svrl                Use Linear Support Vector Regression as Regression model dt                  Use Decision Tree Regression as Regression model rf                  Use Random Forest Regression as Regression model lr                  Use Logistic Regression as Regression model
+    svrl                Use Linear Support Vector Regression as Regression model dt                  Use Decision Tree Regression as Regression model rf                  Use Random Forest Regression as Regression model lr                  Use Linear Regression as Regression model

 options:
   -h, --help            show this help message and exit -p, --print_pred      Also prints the predicted and actual values.
   -e, --exporter        Also exports the predictions to a .csv file -t, --test            Makes it so the model also predicts on the test files.
-  -v {tfidf,wTv}, --vectorizer {tfidf,wTv}
+  -v {tfidf,wTv,mix}, --vectorizer {tfidf,wTv,mix}
-                        Choose the vectorized data you want to use, either Word2Vec or Tfidf The data should be prepared with either prepare_data files.
+                        Choose the vectorized data you want to use, either Word2Vec or Tfidf or a mix of both The data should be prepared with either prepare_data files.
+  -L, --log_transformed
+                        Choose whether the data used in log transformed or not.
 ```